 Who Prepares a Power of Attorney?

-Usually, your lawyer prepares a power of attorney.
-We strongly recommend that you have a lawyer draft such important documents and not rely on a prepackaged kit you may find online or at an office supply store.
+Your lawyer prepares a power of attorney.
+We strongly recommend that you have a lawyer draft such important documents and not rely on a prepackaged kit for sale or free that you may find online or at an office supply store.
+While you may think you will save a few doillars in doing so, this will not be the case.

 How Much Does It Cost for a Power of Attorney?